Open the Fishes of Minnesota Mapper

-- Example: M represents the Missisippi River.
+- Example: M represents the Mississippi River.
 M-001 is Winnebago Creek (the first named stream entering the Mississippi as you head upstream from the Minnesota border (considered to be the "mouth" within Minnesota).
 M-50 is the St. Croix River (i.e., the 50th tributary to the Mississippi River upstream from the mouth).
-M-50-46 is the Kettle River (the 46th tributary to the St. Croix, which is the 50th tributary to the Mississippi River; etc.
+M-50-46 is the Kettle River (the 46th tributary to the St. Croix), the 50th tributary to the Mississippi River, etc.

 - Entering M-009 for ID will return the Root River (M-009) and all streams having Kittle #'s beginning with M-009 (i.e., all tributaries to the Root River)

-- To restrict your search to the Root River (M-009) only, also enter ^Root River under Waterbody Name
+- To restrict your search to the Root River (M-009) only, enter ^Root River under Waterbody Name.

 - To clear the Filter Criteria and start over, choose reset

-- If you have entered criteria that returns 0 matching records, select reset before choosing new criteria
+- If you have entered criteria that return 0 matching records, select reset before choosing new criteria

 - To sort by a particular field, click on any underlined Column heading